whoyouwith91/solvation_energy_prediction/README.md

 Check the total number files: `find .-type f | wc -l`, which should return 100000 (except the tar.bz2 file).

 ## 3. Data preprocessing
-The following command line is used to process each molecule by featurizing atoms/bonds using different methods.
+To generate molecule graph datasets for Torch geometric reading, the `preprae_data.py` contains the codes for Frag20-Aqsol-100K and FreeSolv.
+For example, the following command line is used to process each molecule in Frag20-Aqsol-100K by featurizing atoms/bonds using different methods.
 `python prepare_data.py  --data_path ${path} --save_path ${path} --dataset Frag20-Aqsol-100K --ACSF --cutoff 6.0 --xyz MMFF --train_type FT`
 ## 4. Training